Cardinals derail Jaguars on Dawson's 57-yard FG

 The Cardinals lost starting inside linebacker Deone Bucannon in the first quarter to a right ankle injury.
 Bucannon missed the final three games of last season and the first three games of this season due to a severe ankle injury that required offseason surgery.

 NOTES: Jacksonville was playing without two of its starting offensive linemen -- left guard Patrick Omameh (quadriceps) and right tackle Jermey Parnell (knee). ...
-The Cardinals were without wide receivers John Brown (toe) and Brittan Golden (groin). ...
-With 12 carries on Sunday, Jaguars RB Leonard Fournette now has 187 on the season, which is the second-most in a single season by a rookie in franchise history.
+The Cardinals were without WRs John Brown (toe) and Brittan Golden (groin). ...
+With 12 carries on Sunday, Jaguars RB Leonard Fournette now has 187 on the season, which is the second most in a single season by a rookie in franchise history.
 Fred Taylor had 264 rushing attempts in 1998. ...
 In his previous two games, Arizona RB Adrian Peterson rushed 35 times for 55 yards, an average of just 1.6 yards per carry.